SMIC-ComputerClub/Meeting-Notes/README.md

 # Meeting-Notes
-This folder contains all the meeting minutes for Computer CLub.
+This folder contains all the meeting minutes for Computer Club and will be updated weekly.